clambin/covid19/README.md

   rapidAPIKey: "rapid-api-key"
   # covid19 can be configured to send a notification when new data is found for a set of countries
   notifications:
     # Turn on notifications.
-Default is true
+Default is false
     enabled: true
     # URL to send notifications to.
 See https://github.com/containrrr/shoutrrr for options
     url: https://hooks.slack.com/services/token1/token2/token3